rustwasm/wasm-bindgen/guide/src/reference/attributes/on-js-imports/final.md

 `Foo.prototype.bar`.
 This then uses the `Function.call` method to invoke that function with `getObject(arg0)` as the receiver.

-But wait, there's still a JS shim here even with `host_binding`!
+But wait, there's still a JS function shim here even with `final`!
 That's true, and this is simply a fact of future WebAssembly proposals not being implemented yet.
 The semantics, though, match the future [host bindings proposal][host-bindings] because the method being called is determined exactly